-The effort that students put into their work is not readily apparent from just a code file.
-Code Playback provides a way for teachers to provide students grades based on effort.
+The effort that students put into their work is not readily apparent from just the final file or code output.
+Code Playback provides a way for teachers to provide students' grades based on effort, as it allows them to trace the student’s journey, step by step.
 Instead of using Codio’s time spent data, teachers can now see what work has been done when a student spends 3x the amount of time on an assignment compared to their peers.
-Similar to partial points on an exam for work done on an incomplete or incorrect answer, Code Playback’s transparency into student process allows teachers to manually add points to indicate effort.
+Similar to partial points on an exam for work done on an incomplete or incorrect answer, Code Playback’s transparency into the student process allows teachers to manually add points to indicate effort.

-Any time a student copies chunks of codes and pastes them into the IDE, the Code Playback captures those moments.
-Copying and pasting codes are shown when a large section of a student’s work suddenly appears in a green highlight.
+Any time a student copies chunks of codes and pastes them into the IDE, the Code Playback tool captures those moments.
+The Codio plagiarism highlighting feature can play a critical role in curbing harmful practices.
+It makes the copying and pasting of code easy to detect as it shows when a large section of a student’s work suddenly appears in a green highlight.
 This contrasts with how codes are typically typed and will reveal to teachers all moments when students copy and paste materials into their work.